10 Shoe Trends For Spring 2025: From Clogs To Loafers

 Spring 2025 Shoe Trend: Gladiator Sandals

 Like it or not, gladiators are making their comeback — and they’re louder than ever.
-Whether it’s calf-high straps, embellishments galore, or minimalist takes like Old Navy’s versatile black leather pair, this boho trend is officially back in action.
+Whether it’s calf-high straps, embellishments galore, or minimalist takes, this boho trend is officially back in action.

 Spring 2025 Shoe Trend: Thong Sandals